 the other for the products bought or sold for the delivery period of the current month days of that week and correspondingly for the services rendered by the Operator.
-These VAT invoices shall be issued on first Monday of the current month.
+These VAT invoices shall be issued on first Tuesday of the current month.

-If VAT invoices are being issued according to the provisions of subpar.
-3.3.13.1 of this Regulation, the term for payment is calculated from the nearest following Monday date after the VAT invoices issued day.
+If VAT invoices are being issued according to the provisions of paragraph 184.1 of this Regulation, the term for payment is calculated from the nearest following Tuesday date after the VAT invoices issued day.

 After the issuance of appropriate VAT invoices by the Participant and the Operator, the Operator on the same day shall submit to the Participant the payments set-off statement which is indicating the balance of amounts payable and receivable by the Participant.
 If the balance is positive, the Participant shall cover it by paying an appropriate amount to the bank account indicated by the Operator, if the balance is negative, it shall be covered by the Operator by paying an appropriate amount to the bank account indicated by the Participant.